terraform-google-modules/terraform-example-foundation/2-environments/README.md

    ```
    gcloud source repos clone gcp-environments --project=YOUR_CLOUD_BUILD_PROJECT_ID
    ```
 1. Navigate into the repo and change to the non-master branch.
+All subsequent steps assume you are running them from the gcp-environments directory.
+If you run them from another directory, adjust your copy paths accordingly.

    ```
    cd gcp-environments
    git checkout -b plan